Duke in New York – Financial Markets & Institutions

 Pre-requisite: ECON 101

 Financial markets and the role of investment banks as intermediaries.
 Divisions and functions within investment banks: sales and trading, corporate finance, research and wealth management.
 Aspects of asset pricing and corporate valuation.
 Impact of current events on financial markets.
-Intended primarily for sophomores and juniors interested in a career in financial markets.
+Intended primarily for sophomores interested in a career in financial markets.
 Instructor: John Caccavale

 Understanding Financial Bubbles and Crises